There are three Olympic Equestrian sports: dressage, three-day eventing and show jumping.

 Olympic show jumping courses will be colorful with many technical twists and turns.
 Course designers will include spread jumps, verticals, and combinations.
 The spaces between obstacles will be set up so that riders must control the length of each stride to set up properly for the next jump.

 Tack includes a forward seat saddle that allows support and security for riding over fences.
-At the Olympic level white square saddle pads are used.
-There are few restriction on the types of bridles, bits and martingales.
+At the Olympic level, white square saddle pads are used.
+There are few restrictions on the types of bridles, bits, and martingales.
 Some horses may wear hackamores and bitless bridles.
 Boots, wraps and other protective gear can be worn.

 Horses are well groomed.
 Tails may be braided and manes will be pulled and may be braided.

-Each country may have a maximum of 3 riders competing for individual medals in the dressage competition.
-There may be 4 riders from each country in jumping and 5 in eventing competing for individual medals.
+Each country may have a maximum of three riders competing for individual medals in the dressage competition.
+There may be four riders from each country in jumping and five in eventing competing for individual medals.

 Show jumping placings are determined by the fewest knock-downs, penalties and fastest times if there is a jump-off.
-Dressage placings are determined by the highest scores with 100% being the ideal score.
+Dressage placings are determined by the highest scores with 100 percent being the ideal score.